A HEALTHY WEIGHT STARTS WITH HEALTHY HABITS

 It’s vital that as an industry, we work together to ensure we battle this disease and help support owners in managing the weight and health of their pets throughout their life.

-Launching November 2019, the ROYAL CANIN® WEIGHT MANAGEMENT range offers tailored nutritional solutions to support healthy weight and the management of cats and dogs with diabetes mellitus.
+Launched in November 2019, the ROYAL CANIN® WEIGHT MANAGEMENT range offers tailored nutritional solutions to support healthy weight and the management of cats and dogs with diabetes mellitus.

 Start adopting healthy habits today by promoting a healthy weight for cats and dogs.